BobD/kabem/README.md

 ####State

-* As a Visitor i want to see a paragraph strech the full width of the screen
+* As a Visitor i want to see a paragraph stretching the full width of the screen
  + It should be 100% wide